boolean-uk/java-tdd-oop-bobs-bagels-exemplar/Core-Domain-Model-Encapsulation.md

 | FILX | 0.12  | Filling | Cream Cheese  |
 | FILS | 0.12  | Filling | Smoked Salmon |
 | FILH | 0.12  | Filling | Ham           |

+In order to be able to only create instances of inventory items that are the same as the ones in the list, in the Basket class we're going to make a HashMap of the 13 available Inventory Items, with the SKU as a key and also create a copy constructor for the InventoryItem class so that it can take one of the existing items and copy it into the basket.